 Sarah Martin Denham (with Steve Watts) is the author of The SENCO Handbook, Leading Provision and Practice published by Corwin.
 This Handbook gives aspiring and practising SENCOs, teachers, Headteachers and Governors an in-depth knowledge and understanding of effective policy, provision and practice to meet the diverse needs of children with special educational needs and disabilities.

-Both books are packed with practical ideas to support teachers and leaders. and its great to celebrate more women becoming authors for #IWD20.
+These books are packed with practical ideas to support teachers and leaders. and its great to celebrate more women becoming authors for #IWD20.

 This is bound to be a popular event so please book your FREE tickets early.